 Location: Underway to Nevis

 This morning we woke up in Gorda Sound with a view of Saba Rock and Bitter End Yacht Club.
-We promptly picked up anchor and motored out of the channel to the Dog Islands, where we would be wreck diving at Coral Gardens which happens to be a garden of coral.
-This was my first wreck dive, and was the third specialty dive out of five required for our advanced open water certification.
+We promptly picked up anchor and motored out of the channel to the Dog Islands, where we would be wreck diving at Coral Gardens, which happens to be a garden of coral.
+This was my first wreck dive and was the third specialty dive out of five required for our advanced open water certification.
 The wreck was amazing!
-It was an old airline jet that crashed in the ocean in the 60’s, and there were fish and corals inhabiting both the interior and exterior of the plane.
-We looked inside the windows of the jet and then explored more of the corals, where we saw a giant lobster, a sting ray and a sea turtle.
+It was an old airline jet that crashed in the ocean in the ’60s, and there were fish and corals inhabiting both the interior and exterior of the plane.
+We looked inside the windows of the jet and then explored more of the corals, where we saw a giant lobster, a stingray, and a sea turtle.

 Immediately after getting back on board Ocean Star, we motored to Spanish Town to get cleared out of the country before our first overnight passage.
-We had an hour of shore time and some people ate lunch, others bought snacks at the store, or explored the BVI Dive Shop.
-At 3, we returned to the boat and began swift preparations for raising the sails, pulling the dinghies on board and securing everything in place in order to withstand the rough seas ahead.
+We had an hour of shore time, and some people ate lunch, others bought snacks at the store, or explored the BVI Dive Shop.
+At 3, we returned to the boat and began swift preparations for raising the sails, pulling the dinghies on board, and securing everything in place in order to withstand the rough seas ahead.
 Eric, the 1st mate, also gave us a thorough briefing on how to administer boat checks.
 This means that while underway, each hour on the hour, one of us must go into the chart house and log winds, direction, position, sea state, visibility, etc. Then, we have to go down into the loud, hot engine room and make sure the bilges aren’t flooding, that the fuel pressure is good, and a bunch of other details that I won’t get into.

-By 6 we were underway and began to realize how difficult life is during passage, as we attempted to eat dinner on deck while crashing through 6-8 foot waves.
+By six, we were underway and began to realize how difficult life is during the passage, as we attempted to eat dinner on the deck while crashing through 6-8 foot waves.
 My pasta was flying everywhere.
 The first hour of passage was surreal for me.
-Seeing Ocean Star crashing through waves that sprayed all of us, and sailing further and further away from land until there was none left in sight was a reminder of how powerful and non-forgiving the ocean is, and it was also a reminder of the fragility of life.
+Seeing Ocean Star crashing through waves that sprayed all of us, and sailing further and further away from land until there was none left insight was a reminder of how powerful and non-forgiving the ocean is, and it was also a reminder of the fragility of life.
 At any moment, I could lose balance and go overboard, so I had to make sure I was holding on tight as the boat swung from 20 degrees on one side to 20 degrees on the other side.

 Related VoyageView All Voyages